Lenny McLean: Unlicensed boxing

 McLean had a famous trilogy of unlicensed matches with arch-rival Roy "Pretty Boy" Shaw.
-McLean lost to Shaw once via verbal submission, which McLean justified by claiming his gloves had been tampered with, thus reducing their maneuverability.
-McLean beat Shaw in a rematch with a dramatic first-round knockout in which Shaw was physically knocked out of the ring.
+McLean lost to Shaw once via verbal submission, which McLean justified by claiming his gloves had been tampered with, reducing their maneuverability.
+McLean beat Shaw in a rematch with a dramatic first-round knockout, in which Shaw was physically knocked out of the ring.
 In their final bout, McLean ended the feud with a brutal first-round knockout at the Rainbow Theatre in Finsbury Park, London in September 1978.

-McLean, who in his prime was 6 ft 3 in tall and weighed over 20 st, boasted that he could beat anybody, in either a legitimate match or in an unlicensed match with or without gloves, and reputedly sent out challenges to many of the famous boxers of the day, including Muhammad Ali and Mr. T, though neither contest materialised.
-McLean lost some face as he was challenged by the "King of the Gypsies" Bartley Gorman but did not accept the fight.
-He also was offered a fight with professional boxer David "Bomber" Pearce, the hard-hitting British heavyweight champion from Newport.
-McLean declined to fight Pearce, he later commented that was the only time in his career he had doubts.
+McLean, who in his prime was 6 ft 3 in tall and weighed over 20 st, boasted that he could beat anybody, in either a legitimate match or in an unlicensed match with or without gloves.
+He reputedly sent out challenges to many of the famous boxers of the day, including Muhammad Ali and Mr. T, though neither contest materialised.
+McLean lost some face as he was challenged by the "King of the Gypsies" Bartley Gorman, but did not accept the fight.
+He was offered a fight with professional boxer David "Bomber" Pearce, the hard-hitting British heavyweight champion from Newport.
+McLean declined to fight Pearce; he later commented that was the only time in his career he had doubts.

 Large portions of McLean's career cannot be verified, since his fights were unsanctioned by the boxing authorities.
 He was known to have lost several fights, although he always maintained that he had never lost a fight "on the cobbles" or outside the ring.
-In unlicensed matches, he was twice stopped by Cliff Field, who himself had been beaten by Pearce's brother 'Bimbo Pearce' and twice beaten by Johnny "Big Bad" Waldron.
+In unlicensed matches, he was twice stopped by Cliff Field.
+Field had been beaten by Pearce's brother, 'Bimbo Pearce', and twice beaten by Johnny "Big Bad" Waldron.
 McLean also lost via KO to George "Pappy" Langley and on points to Kevin Paddock.
 In his autobiography, McLean claimed to have competed in almost 4,000 fights over three decades, and said he won the large majority of these.

 Other professions

 With his fame as an unlicensed boxer, McLean became known as "The King of Bouncers" around many of the clubs and pubs in London.
-He also held joint ownership of a public house in the East End of London named the "Guv'Nors" along with Charlie Kray, elder brother of the Kray twins, reputed to be the "most legitimate" of the three brothers.
+He held joint ownership of a public house in the East End of London named the "Guv'Nors" along with Charlie Kray, elder brother of the Kray twins, reputed to be the "most legitimate" of the three brothers.

 McLean was also described as a "fixer" and a "minder", meaning a bodyguard, for criminals and celebrities including Mike Reid, Boy George, and the casts of television shows such as EastEnders and The Bill.
 According to McLean's autobiography, his name was useful for the smooth progress of various criminal dealings, and to warn off members of the Provisional Irish Republican Army and the Mafia.

 In 1992, McLean released an album of Elvis Presley covers.
 The album was entitled Lenny Sings....
 He claimed "The King meets The Guvnor.
 It's sure to be a winner."
 His lead single "Blue Suede Shoes" failed to break into the top 200 and the album was subsequently scrapped.